 International openBIM Awards

 buildingSMART standards are becoming central to the way industry operates and the high quality of the awards submissions illustrates this.
 The openBIM awards were made in four categories: design, construction, O&M and student.
-For the full details of the awards follow this link.

 International Friendship Club